-The amounts that will be awarded under the Amended and Restated Stock Incentive Plan cannot currently be determined because awards made by the Compensation Committee are based on several factors, as described above in "COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS."
-Because the terms of the Amended and Restated Stock Incentive Plan are substantially similar to the terms under the Original Plan, the following table shows the grant date fair value and number of shares subject to awards that were received by our executive officers, non-employee directors and employees that are not executive officers of Evercore for the fiscal year ended December 31, 2011, pursuant to the Original Plan.
+The amounts that will be awarded under the Amended Plan cannot currently be determined because awards made by the Compensation Committee are based on several factors, as described above in "COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS."
+Simply to illustrate potential future use of the Amended Plan, the following table shows the grant date fair value and number of shares subject to awards that were received by our executive officers, nonemployee directors and employees that are not executive officers of Evercore for the fiscal year ended December 31, 2012, pursuant to the Plan.
+These amounts do not reflect grants made in 2013 for 2012 performance.